Undergraduate Department of

 - Group 6: Psychology Electives.
 Students must take enough psychology elective courses to total thirty-six hours of psychology courses (not including General Psychology).
 Group 6 adds fifteen to eighteen hours of credit.

 - Up to nine total hours of applied learning experiences can count toward psychology electives.
-Courses in this category include Directed Individual Study (DIS: PSY 4911-4914) and Research Topics (PSY 4910, 4915, 4920) and Psychology Internship (PSY 4944).
+Courses in this category include Directed Individual Study (DIS: PSY 4911–4914) and Research Topics (PSY 4910, 4915, 4920) and Psychology Internship (PSY 4944).
 These are taken by instructor permission only.
-Students can take a total of up to fifteen hours of these applied courses for university credit, but only nine hours total will count toward the psychology major.

 - Honors thesis work (PSY 4039r).
 Students can use honors thesis work to bring the total number of hours of applied courses that count toward the major to twelve hours maximum.
-For example, if a student took nine combined hours of PSY 4920 and PSY 4911, he/she can count an additional three hours of honors thesis work toward the major.
+For example, if a student took nine combined hours of PSY 4920 and PSY 4911, they can count an additional three hours of honors thesis work toward the major.